jameslinjl/TATools/README.md

 After reading in all the information from Google Docs/Drive, the script sends out emails over a list of UNIs (used to form your Columbia email).
 This will be used to send out grade reports for assignments.

+<b>selenium script</b>

+This encompasses both push_grades.sh as well as download_grade_zip.py.
+These two scripts use Selenium to try and automate the transfer and pushing of grades from Google Drive directly to Columbia's Courseworks system.
+The scripts are not working quite yet because of issues with iframes in Columbia's Courseworks system.
+More work to be done on this still!